saastechacademy/foundation/udm/beginner/product-category-type.md

 #### 4. Purchase Allow
 - **Purpose**: Purchase Allow also is an optional and special purpose category for a catalog.
 Only the products associated to `PURCHASE_ALLOW` Category will be available for purchase from store front in the situation if this category exists.
 - **Category Type**: `CATALOG_CATEGORY`
 - **Example**: Lets create the `PURCHASE_ALLOW` category and place relevant products in it.
-Items are available for purchase couple weeks after they are available for viewing.
+At ABC items are available for purchase couple weeks after they are available for viewing.
 ```
 {
   "ProductCategory": {
     "productCategoryId": "PURCHASE_ALLOW",
     "productCategoryTypeId": "CATALOG_CATEGORY",
-    "categoryName": "Browse Root"
+    "categoryName": "Purchase Allow"
   }
   "ProductCategoryMember": [
     {
       "productId": "PROD10000",
-      "productCategoryId": "SEARCH",
+      "productCategoryId": "PURCHASE_ALLOW",
       "fromDate": "2023-06-15"
     },
     {